knightsUCF/COVIDGenomeAnalysis/README.md

 ![COVID GIF](GIFS/COVID.gif)

-Pictured: Spike proteins which is responsible for cell entry and infection.
+Pictured: Spike proteins which are responsible for cell entry and infection.

 # Introduction